Meet Mr Lucifer

-Meet Mr. Lucifer (also known as Let's Put out the Light) is a 1953 black-and-white British comedy satire film directed by Anthony Pelisser starring Stanley Holloway, Peggy Cummins and Jack Watling.
+Meet Mr Lucifer (also known as Let's Put out the Light) is a 1953 black-and-white British comedy satire film directed by Anthony Pelisser starring Stanley Holloway, Peggy Cummins and Jack Watling.
 It is based on the 1951 play Beggar My Neighbour by Arnold Ridley.
 It opened on 26 November 1953 at the Haymarket Gaumont cinema in London.
 It was filmed at Ealing Studios, London, and is one of the Ealing comedies.

-A television set makes people act out of character, with visible encouragement from the Devil in human form.
+The plot follows a television set that makes people act out of character, with visible encouragement from the Devil in human form.

 Plot

+Alcoholic actor Sam Hollingsworth plays Satan in a pantomime.
+When he suffers a blow on his head when going up to his performance in a stage lift, he wakes up in Hell and meets the real Devil.
+Satan tells the actor that he needs his aid in using television to attract more sinners to eternal damnation.

 When Mr Pedelty leaves his firm, he is given a television set as a retirement present.
 At first, he enjoys all the attention from his neighbours, but soon the attraction wears off, and he sells it on to a young married couple the Nortons, living in the flat above him.
 They soon encounter the same problems, and again the set is passed on to several different characters all with the same results.

 The set passes to the chemist Hector McPhee who falls in love with "The Lonely Hearts Singer" on a television programme.
 At first he has the same dour character as his maiden aunt, Miss MacPherson.
 At first, the set improves his character, but as his obsession grows, he becomes increasingly angry at any interruption.